This page was last updated on 23 June 2020.

 Luxembourg's economic policy encourages information technology.
 There are a number of internet service providers in Luxembourg.
 According to a 2018 survey, 93% of households had access to the internet, 15% of people used the internet to buy or sell goods and services and 62% had made at least one purchase in the last three months.

 In 2018, e-commerce was worth €797 million, of which the most substantial proportion was dedicated to tickets for live events, books and magazines and household items.

-VAT in Luxembourg is charged at 15% - the lowest rate permitted in the EU - and the current rules have led dozens of major e-commerce firms such as eBay, Skype and iTunes to set up in the jurisdiction.
-But if the new VAT system were to be put in place, the Luxembourg government would stand to lose an estimated EUR220 million (US$320 million) annually in tax revenues.
+VAT is charged at 15% (the lowest rate permitted in the EU) and the current rules have led to dozens of major e-commerce firms such as e-Bay, Skype and i-Tunes setting up in the jurisdiction.